top of page

 Quack Watch: How to Spot a Snake Oil Salesman a Mile Away

-Unfortunately, my field of exercise and nutrition is replete with hucksters, snake oil salesmen, frauds, quacks, charlatans, phonies and hacks.
-Sometimes it can be a Sisyphean feat telling the difference between a legitimate evidence-based practitioner and a quack.
-The majority of individuals who peddle pseudoscience, I believe, have good intentions.
-However, there are many that are just out to make a buck.
-Many hucksters depend on their clients' ignorance.
-They commonly use technical jargon to impress and obstruct rational thought.
-Armed with this technobabble and the lack of absolutes in medicine and health it is easy for a skilled hack to fool even the smartest among us.
-This is especially true when someone is sick and can not find a cure for what ails them.
-As a health condition degrades and there become fewer and fewer treatment options, the tendency to try something alternative becomes attractive.
-For obvious reasons, this can be dangerous.
+In the fields of health, exercise, and nutrition, it can be a Sisyphean task to tell the difference between a legitimate, evidence-based practitioner and a huckster.
+Many individuals who promote pseudoscience do so with good intentions, but some are simply out to make a quick buck.
+Unfortunately, these "charlatans" often prey on a client's ignorance.
+They commonly use technical jargon to impress people and impede rational thought.
+Armed with this technobabble and the lack of absolute answers in health and medicine, it's easy for a skilled hack to fool even the smartest among us.
+This is especially true for someone who is sick and can't find a cure for what ails them.
+As a health condition worsens and treatment options dwindle, the allure of trying an "alternative" approach becomes strong, which, for obvious reasons, can be dangerous.

-3. Contradicts known scientific principles or laws of nature
+• Contradicts Science: The claims contradict known scientific principles or laws of nature.

-5. Somehow tied into a conspiracy theory where the powerful are holding back the treatment
+• Conspiracy Theories: The practitioner ties their claims into a conspiracy theory where "the powerful" are holding back the treatment from the public.

 Here is an abbreviated list of pseudoscience words and phrases that are not evidence-based and usually mean you are dealing with alternative 'woo':